Nate Thayer: KKK and white supremacists

-In 2015, Thayer was the author of a controversial series of articles about racially-motivated demonstrations which occurred in Charleston, South Carolina, in the wake of the shootings which were carried out by Dylann Roof.
-The stories, which were first published in MarxRand.com, eventually attracted attention from the mainstream press.
+In 2015, Thayer was the author of a controversial series of articles about racially motivated demonstrations which occurred in Charleston, South Carolina, in the wake of the shootings which were carried out by Dylann Roof.
+The stories, which were first published on MarxRand.com, eventually attracted attention from the mainstream press.
 In particular, a story called "Patriot Games" was picked up by mainstream news organizations after being published on MarxRand.com.
 It was subsequently commissioned as a separate story run in Vice later the same week.
-In the original version of the story, Thayer claimed that a Ku Klux Klan leader named Chris Barker was doubling as an undercover FBI operative "working for and protected by the U.S. Joint Terrorism Task Force."
-As a result of Barker's outing and in September 2015, Thayer wrote that "Mr Barker (has called and) hung up the phone several times, sent me incendiary emails and made threatening phone calls, and has since gone on White Nationalist internet forums to try to denounce the articles and defend his reputation" and Thayer also wrote that other Klan members had "threatened to decapitate my dog."
+In the original version of the story, Thayer claimed that a Ku Klux Klan leader named Chris Barker was doubling as an undercover FBI operative "working for and protected by the U.S. Joint Terrorism Task Force".
+As a result of Barker's outing and in September 2015, Thayer wrote that "Mr Barker (has called and) hung up the phone several times, sent me incendiary emails and made threatening phone calls, and has since gone on White Nationalist internet forums to try to denounce the articles and defend his reputation" and Thayer also wrote that other Klan members had "threatened to decapitate my dog".

 Plagiarism controversy

 Blogger Jeremy Duns accused Thayer of plagiarism on March 7, 2013, a claim that was echoed in New York magazine.
-Mark Ziegler, author of the article in question, told the Columbia Journalism Review that he was "not ready to accuse Thayer of plagiarism," and said "I have no reason not to respect him as a fellow journalist."
+Mark Ziegler, author of the article in question, told the Columbia Journalism Review that he was "not ready to accuse Thayer of plagiarism", and said "I have no reason not to respect him as a fellow journalist."
 Ziegler said he was "not completely satisfied with the way [his article] was ultimately attributed" even in the corrected version of "25 Years of Slam Dunk Diplomacy".
 The Columbia Journalism Review concluded that Thayer's "attribution was sloppy and he represented quotes that were said in other places as if they were said to him" but that it did not appear to be a case of plagiarism.
 The CJR interviewed Thayer's sources, and at least one confirmed he was interviewed extensively by Thayer.

 Final years

-In September 2021, Thayer created a Substack called "Exit Wounds: Nate Thayer on Political Extremism."
-Thayer subsequently published three stories; two about the Oath Keepers, largely in relation to the January 6 United States Capitol attack, and one entitled, "Why I am a journalist and Anti-Fascist," in which he described his medical struggles and his relationship with anti-fascist documentarian Rod Webber.
-In December 2022, Thayer posted a four-minute segment to Facebook of Webber's animated documentary "The Man Who Killed Pol Pot," about Thayer's exploits.
+In September 2021, Thayer created a Substack called "Exit Wounds: Nate Thayer on Political Extremism".
+Thayer subsequently published three stories; two about the Oath Keepers, largely in relation to the January 6 United States Capitol attack, and one entitled, "Why I am a journalist and Anti-Fascist", in which he described his medical struggles and his relationship with anti-fascist documentarian Rod Webber.
+In December 2022, Thayer posted a four-minute segment to Facebook of Webber's animated documentary "The Man Who Killed Pol Pot", about Thayer's exploits.
 According to Webber's description of the video, "The narration is taken from Nate's essays as well as his 800-page manuscript."
-In a final article posted to the Exit Wounds Substack, Webber announced Thayer's passing and that, "Nate was working on a major exposé which we will publish here."
+In a final article posted to the Exit Wounds Substack, Webber announced Thayer's death and that, "Nate was working on a major exposé which we will publish here."